mewmix/joyn.xyz-scraper---bs4/README.md

 ### Run

-Save file as scrape.html and run the code to see the scraper download the url.
+copy the full html, then create + paste into a file saving as scrape.html - run the code to see the scraper download from url.
 Change as needed.

 ```